opsnull/blog.opsnull.com/content/emacs/write-blog-using-hugo-and-ox-hugo/index.md

 ---
 ```

--   这在animals taxonomy下创建了两个 term ：lion和 cat
+-   这在 animals taxonomy 下创建了两个 term：lion 和 cat

 Although it’s not obvious at this point, Hugo will now be `generating list and term pages` for this new
 taxonomy.
 By default the listing can be accessed at `/animals/` and the term pages can be found at `/animals/lion/`
 and `/animals/cat/`.

 The list page will `list all the terms` contained within the taxonomy.
 In this example, navigating to `/animals/`
-will show a page that has links for “ lion ”and“ cat ” which take visitors to `the individual term pages`.
+will show a page that has links for “lion” and “cat” which take visitors to `the individual term pages`.

 The term pages will `list all the pages contained within that term`.
 These term lists are essentially the same
 as normal list pages and behave in much the same way.